-- Relocated into bat boxes on the temporary bridge over Duck Creek (refer to Attachment 7), or - Housed in a dark, cool, dry, quiet location for nocturnal release on the evening/night following capture.
+- Relocated into bat boxes on the temporary bridge over Duck Creek, or - Housed in a dark, cool, dry, quiet location for nocturnal release on the evening/night following capture.

 The ecologist would determine the most appropriate option, giving consideration to the animal's welfare.